London

 Practical bits, answered

-Most major museums are completely free (British Museum, National Gallery, V&A, Natural History Museum, Tate Modern, Science Museum).
-Visit on weekday mornings (10am-12pm) to avoid crowds, but book free timed entry slots online during busy periods like school holidays and weekends.
-Special exhibitions now cost £13-24 depending on the museum and require advance booking.
-The British Museum and Natural History Museum are enormous-plan 3-4 hours minimum and pick specific sections to focus on.
+Most major museums are completely free for permanent collections (British Museum, National Gallery, V&A, Natural History Museum, Tate Modern, Science Museum).
+Visit on weekday mornings (10am-12pm) to avoid crowds.
+Special exhibitions now cost GBP 13-24 depending on the museum, though blockbuster shows at the V&A and British Museum have pushed past GBP 25 recently, so check prices before assuming the lower end applies.
+Timed entry requirements have shifted repeatedly across different museums, particularly at the British Museum, so check each museum's website directly before visiting rather than assuming walk-up access is available.
+The British Museum and Natural History Museum are enormous - plan 3-4 hours minimum and pick specific sections to focus on rather than attempting a full sweep.

 Always carry an umbrella and layer clothing-London weather changes multiple times daily, even in summer.
 May and September often have the best weather with fewer tourists than peak summer (July-August).
 Winter (November-February) is rainy and gray but offers lower hotel prices and festive markets.
 Indoor activities (museums, theaters, markets) are plentiful for rainy days.
 Pack waterproof shoes!